Divorce Attorneys in Rockville, Maryland

 The property division process can also become complex when marital property and separate property have been commingled.
 In such a case, it may be necessary to retain experts to trace the funds to determine whether an asset should be treated as marital or separate property.
 For example, if both spouses pay for a renovation on a house owned separately by one spouse, it may be difficult to determine whether the house should be treated as separate property or marital property.
 The court will apply a “source of funds” rule to determine the proportions of separate and marital property that have been put into the house.

 You should also divide your debts accrued during the marriage.
-These can include credit card debt, medical debt, mortgages, and car loans.
+These include credit card debt, medical debt, mortgages, and car loans.
 To determine the division arrangement, the court will consider factors like the length of the marriage, any alimony award, the disposition of the family home, each spouse's contributions to the family's wellbeing, each spouse's financial circumstances, each spouse's age and health, and any marital misconduct that contributed to the divorce.

-It is important to retain a divorce attorney who understands how to negotiate divorce and property division with tact and discretion and who also knows how to fight aggressively for your interests in court.
+It is essential to retain a divorce attorney who understands how to negotiate divorce and property division with tact and discretion and who also knows how to fight aggressively for your interests in court.
 The divorce lawyers at Felsen & Sargent provide trustworthy legal representation for divorce and all the ensuing issues, including property division matters.